 Since it began in 1974, the annual Long Beach Grand Prix road race has become this beachside city's biggest event, a three-day festival attracting world-class Indy 500 drivers from around the world, and featuring Indy cars roaring through the streets of downtown Long Beach at 200 miles per hour.
 The race is even covered live by ABC's "Wide World of Sports."

-Sunday's big professional race is preceded by a week of festivities.
-On day before Sunday's main race, visitors can watch qualifying races, time trials, and visit the Indy Car garage.
 But the most popular Saturday event involves watching Hollywood celebrities compete against each other (and famous sports figures) in the 10-lap Pro/Celebrity race, which attracts stars from the movies, TV and the sports world.

 The winner was Rutledge Wood, the host "Top Gear USA".

-Celebs in the last year's race (2012) included Academy Award winner Adrien Brody ("The Pianist"), Hill Harper (' Dr. Sheldon Hawkes' on "CSI: NY"), Eddie Cibrian ('Jesse Cardoza" in "CSI: Miami"), Scott Porter ('George Tucker' on "Heart of Dixie"), Kim Coates ('Tig Trager' in "Sons of Anarchy"), Kate del Castillo (star of the telenovela "Muchachitas"), Eileen Davidson ('Ashley Abbott' on "The Young and the Restless"), Bill Rancic (first-year winner of "The Apprentice"), Jillian Barberie (co-host of KTTV's morning show, "Good Day L.A."), "reality star" Brody Jenner; UFC champion Cain Velasquez, and "Top Gear USA" host Rutledge Wood.
+Celebs in the 2012 race included Academy Award winner Adrien Brody ("The Pianist"), Hill Harper (' Dr. Sheldon Hawkes' on "CSI: NY"), Eddie Cibrian ('Jesse Cardoza" in "CSI: Miami"), Scott Porter ('George Tucker' on "Heart of Dixie"), Kim Coates ('Tig Trager' in "Sons of Anarchy"), Kate del Castillo (star of the telenovela "Muchachitas"), Eileen Davidson ('Ashley Abbott' on "The Young and the Restless"), Bill Rancic (first-year winner of "The Apprentice"), Jillian Barberie (co-host of KTTV's morning show, "Good Day L.A."), "reality star" Brody Jenner; UFC champion Cain Velasquez, and "Top Gear USA" host Rutledge Wood.